ReGO: Reference-Guided Outpainting for Scenery Image: Experiment

-To validate the contributions of each component in our proposed ReGO, we employ the BDIE~\cite{bds} as backbone and conduct ablations on the NS6K dataset.
+\textbf{Validate the Components of ReGO.} To validate the contributions of each component in our proposed ReGO, we employ the BDIE~\cite{bds} as backbone and conduct ablations on the NS6K dataset.
 Quantitative results are reported in Table~\ref{ablation study}.

 \yx{As shown in Table~\ref{ablation study}, when the reference image is introduced, the FID of BDIE could be improved from 11.02 to 10.99 and the MSD could also be boosted, which reveals compensating the texture details from the neighbors is a promising idea.
 However, only the reference image does not make the performance outstanding enough.
 With the proposed ACS module adopted, the network could adaptively block the profitless content and distill the beneficial pixels, and we can observe a significant performance improvement where the MSD and the FID could reach 1.221 and 10.269, respectively.
 When the style ranking loss is further equipped to ensure the style consistency, the performance step further.
 The model with three parts simultaneously utilized achieves the best performance, and when a new mechanism is equipped, the performance gets improved, which validates the contributions of each component.}